Ordered exponential random walks: Introduction

-\end{theorem} The main idea in the proof of Theorem \ref{largest_particle} is that the harmonic function in Theorem \ref{harmonic} and transition density in Proposition \ref{transition_density} both have expressions as determinants where the functions appearing in the matrix satisfy \emph{derivative and integral relations}.
-This is a type of structure that has appeared for particle systems in the KPZ universality class involving pushing, blocking or one-sided reflections, eg \cite{bf_anisotropic, schutz, warren}.
+\end{theorem} The distribution of the conditioned process can be expressed in terms of the harmonic function in Theorem \ref{harmonic} and the transition density in Proposition \ref{transition_density}.
+However, the usual route to obtain a Fredholm determinant by the Eynard-Mehta theorem does not apply since neither are in the right form as determinants.
+The main idea to circumvent this difficulty is that the harmonic function in Theorem \ref{harmonic} and transition density in Proposition \ref{transition_density} both have expressions as determinants where the functions appearing in the matrix satisfy \emph{derivative and integral relations}.
+This is more reminiscent of the study of interacting particle systems with local interactions in the KPZ universality class, eg. \cite{bf_anisotropic, schutz, warren} and it is surprising to see this idea appear in ordered random walks.

 The rest of the paper is structured as follows.
-In Section 2 we consider the relationship between ordered and interlaced exponential random walks.
-We also consider relationships to queueing theory and push-block dynamics.
-In Section 3 we prove Theorem \ref{harmonic} along with further properties of the harmonic function.
-In Section 4 we give an expression for the transition density of exponential random walks killed when $\tau$ occurs and prove uniform bounds.
-In Section 5 we prove Theorem \ref{tail_asy} along with local limit theorems.
-In Section 6 we prove Theorem \ref{largest_particle}.
+In Section \ref{harmonic_properties} we prove Theorem \ref{harmonic} along with further properties of the harmonic function.
+In Section \ref{section.transition.density} we give an expression for the transition density of exponential random walks killed when $\tau$ occurs and prove uniform bounds.
+In Section \ref{sec:tail_asy} we prove Theorem \ref{tail_asy} along with local limit theorems.
+In Section \ref{sec.largest.particle} we prove Theorem \ref{largest_particle}.
+In Appendix \ref{h_transform} we give a brief recap on Doob $h$-transforms.
+In Appendix \ref{exact_identities} we consider the connections between ordered exponential random walks, last passage percolation, tandem queueing networks and push-block dynamics.